-Oil prices fell 2 percent to below $70 a barrel on Tuesday after a drop in U.S. consumer confidence data in May added to concerns over a potential economic rebound.
+Oil prices fell 2 percent to below $67 a barrel on Tuesday after data showing a drop in U.S. consumer confidence spurred concerns about the economy and sent investors into safer havens.

 (Reporting by Matthew Robinson, Robert Gibbons, and Gene Ramos in New York; Joe Brock in London; Editing by Walter Bagley)